 Automatic procedures have preconditions and actions, but no postconditions in the usual sense.
 Satisfying all preconditions guarantees the successful completion of all actions.
 There is only a very limited sense in which a procedure may "fail".
-For example, it may never be triggered, because missing forms do not arrive.
-Postconditions may be interpreted in terms of the preconditions of another procedure to which control of the forms is passed.
+For example, it may never be triggered because missing forms do not arrive.
+Postconditions may be interpreted in terms of the preconditions of another automatic procedure to which control of the forms is passed.

-Automatic procedures run concurrently with the manual functions of the users.
+Automatic procedures cun concurrently with the manual functions of the users.
 Conflicts can arise over the form manipulations.
-Forms being collected by an automatic procedure can be modified or shipped away manually.
-They can even be "stolen" by a competing automatic procedure.
-This implies that when a complete set of forms is gathered for a procedure, it has to be temporarily "removed" from the system.
+Forms being collected by an automatic procedure could be modified or shipped away manually.
+They can even be "stolen" by another competing automatic procedure.
+This implies that when a complete set of forms is gathered for some procedure, it has to be temporarily "removed" from the system.
 This operation safeguards the forms until they are processed.

-4. Interface
+2. Interface 👘

-The specification of an automatic procedure in TLA bears some resemblance to SBA and OBE [deJo80, Zloo80].
-The precondition segment of a procedure bears a resemblance to a QBE query, with forms instead of tables as the data objects.
+The specification of an automatic procedure in TLA bears some resemblence to SBA and OBE [De Jong 1980, Zloof 1980].
+The precondition segment of a procedure bears a resemblance to a QBE query with forms instead of tables as the data objects.
 In the simplest form of a TLA precondition, putting a value in a field of a precondition indicates that a form is to be found with a field matching that value.
 The action segment of the procedure is similar.
 The simplest operation is to assign to a field the value specified in an action.